Technici4n/FastTransferLib/README.md

 ### IItemHandler
 The standard Forge capability for handling items.
 It is clearly an improvement over Vanilla's interfaces, but:
-* Although forbidden by the API contract, the caller can still modify stored `ItemStack`s directly.
+* Although forbidden by the API contract, the caller can still modify storageView `ItemStack`s directly.
 * Iterating over all pairs of slots is still in the API contract, although workarounds exist.
 * There is no way to know if a large inventory has changed without rescanning its entire contents.
 This is particularly annoying for mods such as Applied Energistics 2 which have to rescan the entire network when an item enters or exits it.